Sign up for Office 365

 There are actually two Powershell environments available to O365 administrators:

-2. Remote Exchange Powershell.
+2. Connect to Exchange Online Using Remote Powershell.
 The real powerhouse behind O365 Exchange Online, this environment allows you to easily accomplish complicated administrative and/or automated tasks -- often with just a single line of scripting.
 Everything that can be done in the Exchange Control Panel can be done with Powershell, and more.
 Unlike the MSOL Module's prebuilt environment (complete with shortcut), you must establish the Remote Exchange Powershell environment manually by following the instructions here.
 One important thing to keep in mind, however: O365 Exchange is a hosted, multi-tenant environment.
 Therefore, experienced admins may find that some Exchange Powershell cmdlets are missing, or work differently from how they expect.
 A complete list of available O365 Exchange Remote Powershell commands are listed here.

 If you have any questions about specific Powershell cmdlets, please feel free to post your questions in the forums, as usual.
 Support is not equipped to write scripts for specific circumstances, but if you need some pointers or assistance on syntax or usage, we are there to help!